MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

 The location of the backup can be set to any directory which is not part of the backup itself.
 Especially, these options are typical:

 - Backup to/Restore from a connected USB stick or USB disk
-- Backup to/Restore from a large system disk mounted below `/media` (because `/media` is not backed up by default)
 - Backup to/Restore from an network drive (Linux file system needed!)

 !!! info "Backup to/Restore from a network drive: Only Linux file systems are usable (NFS)"